zerfoo/zonnx/README.md

 ## Features

-- **ONNX to ZMF Conversion**: Convert ONNX models to the Zerfoo Model Format, ensuring a clean and decoupled representation that is independent of the `zerfoo` runtime.
+- **ONNX → ZMF conversion (fast, deterministic)**: Produce portable ZMF artifacts fully decoupled from the `zerfoo` runtime.
-- **ZMF to ONNX Export**: Export ZMF models back to ONNX format.
-- **Model Inspection**: Inspect details of ONNX and ZMF models.
+- **Model inspection (ONNX and ZMF)**: Introspect model metadata, IOs, nodes and tensor stats.
+Output is JSON-friendly; `--pretty` planned.
-- **HuggingFace Model Download**: Download ONNX models and their associated tokenizer files directly from HuggingFace Hub.
+- **HuggingFace integration**: Download ONNX models and common tokenizer files in one step.
+- **CGO-free builds**: Ships as a single static binary.
+Easy to distribute and run in minimal containers.
+- **Clean separation of concerns**: Converter lives outside the training/runtime stack.
+No `github.com/zerfoo/zerfoo` imports in conversion code.
+- **ZMF → ONNX export (planned)**: Round-trip conversion is on the roadmap.

 ## Architectural Principles